ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

-This is similar to how pattern errors for unhandled cases are compiled, except we mark ``rhs1`` as join point explicitly during desugaring, rather that relying on the optimizer to avoid accidentally generating slow code.
+This is similar to how pattern errors for unhandled cases are compiled, except we mark ``rhs1`` as join point explicitly during desugaring, rather that relying on the optimizer, to avoid accidentally generating slow code.

 An example with nested patterns: ::